rolling-scopes-school/nodejs-aws-tasks/task2-serve-spa-aws/task.md

 ### EVALUATION CRITERIA:

+PLEASE USE YOUR OWN - PUBLIC, GITHUB - REPOSITORY FOR TASK IMPLEMENTATION AND PRs CREATION

 - **0** - Nothing has been done.
 _(Link to repository is not provided.
 Nothing to check.)_
 - **3** - S3 bucket has been created and configured properly.
 The app has been uploaded to the bucket and is available though the Internet.
 Nothing else has been done.
 _(Link to S3 bucket/website is provided.
-There is no Pull Request in the FE repository.)_
+There is no Pull Request in the YOUR OWN frontend repository.)_
 - **4** - In addition to the previous work a CloudFront distribution is created and configured properly and the site is served now with CloudFront and is available through the Internet over CloudFront URL, not S3-website link (due to changes in bucket’s policy...).
 _(Link to CloudFront website is provided.
 S3-website shows 403 Access Denied error.
-There is no Pull Request in the FE repository.)_
+There is no Pull Request in the YOUR OWN frontend repository.)_
 - **5** - Serverless-finch and serverless-single-page-app plugins are added and configured.
 The app can be built and deployed by running npm script command.
 _(Link to CloudFront website is provided.
-PR with all changes is submitted in the FE repository and its link is provided for review.)_
+PR with all changes is submitted in the YOUR OWN frontend repository and its link is provided for review.)_

+##YOU HAVE TO WORK IN YOUR OWN REPOSITORY, NOT IN COMMON (NOT IN THIS ONE - )